nbpro/nbpro/README.md

 ### What I'm focusing on 👨‍💻

 Currently improving my React skills: React & React Native.<br />.
+Parallely working on microfrontend and yarn workspaces.

 ### What I am good at